What Is a One-Sheet in Music?

-The one-sheet covers essential information about the album and the band and provides a quick impression of the artist, the band and the album including:
+The one-sheet covers essential information about the release and provides a quick impression of the artist, the band, and the album, including:

 - Album name